au2/blue-button-benchmark/README.md

 The implementation depends on the following parameters
 * `num_update_per_year`: This is the number of write access to master record per patient per year.
 Depending on the number of patients in the system this determines write access to database per minute.
-* `new_entries_percent`: This is the average number of new entries patient adds in percentage to the total number of entries in the system in a write session.
+* `new_entries_percent`: This is the average number of new entries patient adds in percentage to the total number of entries for a patient.
-* `remove_entries_percent`: This is the average number of entries patient removes in percentage to the total number of entries in the system in this scenario.
+* `remove_entries_percent`: This is the average number of entries patient removes in percentage to the total number of entries for a patient.
-* `update_entries_percent`: This is the average number of entries patient updates in percentage to the total number of entries in the system during this scenario.
+* `update_entries_percent`: This is the average number of entries patient updates in percentage to the total number of entries for a patient.

-In addition the implementation considers loading the summary, adding new entries, removing existing entries and updating existing entries (each) as seperate steps and pauses `step_delay` second between each step per patient.
+In addition the implementation considers loading the summary, adding new entries, removing existing entries and updating each existing entry as seperate steps and pauses `step_delay` second between them per patient.

 # Database Designs